 There are many different reasons why a tooth may need to be extracted.
 For example, teeth with advanced decay, severe periodontal disease, poor positioning, or irreparable damage may need to be taken out.
 Some orthodontic treatment also requires tooth removal.

 The loss of a tooth can have negative impacts on oral health, so Dr. Lowenguth only performs a tooth extraction when absolutely necessary and discusses replacement options before the procedure.

 The Extraction Process

-Some teeth require sectioning.
-This is a very common procedure done when a tooth is so firmly anchored in its socket or the root is curved and the socket can’t expand enough to remove it.
-The doctor simply cuts the tooth into sections then removes each section one at a time.
+Sometimes teeth require sectioning to be safely removed.
+This occurs, typically, when the tooth is firmly embedded in the socket, the tooth is malpositioned or when the root is curved.
+The doctor separates the tooth into sections and then removes each section one at a time.

 After Extraction Home Care

 After extraction, some bleeding may occur.
 You can place a piece of damp sterile gauze on the socket and press firmly for a short period, and the bleeding should stop.
 As an important part of the healing process, blood clots form in the empty socket, you must be careful not to dislodge the clot.
 Avoid rinsing or spitting for 12-24 hours after the extraction, as well as the use of a straw, smoking, or hot liquids.